 Please send us your menu at least one week prior to your date.
 Again, here are the forms:

 Is there a social media or communications contact for the Downtown Welcome Table?

 Yes, please connect your person with our person!
 Brook (email@example.com or 828-575-2477 ext 108) works PR/Social Media for Haywood Street and will post about your participation before and after your day.
 When you do the same, our ability to share the story of this creative and compelling partnership is greatly improved.

 Your restaurant will receive publicity in the Haywood Street Congregation newsletter as well as postings on Instagram and Facebook.
 Additionally, all restaurants will be listed on the envelopes used for collections.
 Annually, at least one newspaper or magazine writes about the program, specifically about the restaurants involved.

-Please “like” us on Facebook (Haywood Street Congregation and Chefs @ Downtown Welcome Table) and follow up on Instagram (@haywoodstreetcongregation).
+Please “like” us on Facebook (Haywood Street Congregation) and follow us on Instagram (@haywoodstreetcongregation).

 How do I get started?